beomseokg/ORI/README.md

 ## Setup Datasets

 Data generation is primarily done by generate_dataset.py in /data.
+Note, current npy files in the directory are just examples to show name format, not actual training data.

 To generate evolving interaction datasets (fixed parameter and no switching dynamics):
 ```bash